 In case you missed it: Bitter Gourd Farming; Karela Cultivation – A Full Guide

 Diseases in Bitter Gourd

-2. circular patches or spots appear on the leaf’s lowers surface.
+2. circular patches or spots appear on the leaf’s lower surface.

 3. Severely attacked leaves become brown and shriveled, and defoliation may occur.